QA Automation

 • Integration tests to make sure that all the system components play well together.

-With all the available methods and forms we have created 10 best practices for test automation that should cover most projects.
+With all the available methods and forms we have created 10 test automation best practices for test automation that should cover most projects.

 1.Devoted team for the task – The worst mistake you can do is to ask your manual testers to start working in test automation.
 These two fields don’t play well together as they can make things too complex to grasp for most engineers.
 Test automation is a full time task which requires resources which were adapted specifically for this task.

-3. Automation tool selection – The automation tool should cover your application development process and have as much similarity to the testing its required for.
-Language learning takes time and its best to buy a tool which requires the most minimal learning curve for the team.
+3. Automation tool selection – The automation tool should cover your application development process and have as much similarity to the testing it’s required for.
+Language learning takes time and it is best to buy a tool which requires the most minimal learning curve for the team.

 qa automation